Codecademy/docs/content/general/concepts/vim/vim.md

 ## Features

-This section describes some of the important features of the Vim editor.
+This section describes some important features of the Vim editor.

 - It has text completion for faster editing.
 - It is able to compare differences between files and merge them.